Blog>Cost Guides>Shower installation: Cost breakdown 2025

 Digital shower | £250 | £1,000 | £300+ |

-Our costs are ballpark averages – get a local tradesperson to quote now
+Last updated: April 2025 Our costs are ballpark averages - get a local tradesperson to quote now |

 These costs are a good place to start when budgeting for your new shower unit.

 But exactly how much your shower replacement costs depends on the type and brand you choose.
 For instance, the cost of a Triton shower installation could differ greatly from that of a Mira shower.
-Labour costs are also an important consideration.
-Let’s look at that first.

-Shower installation labour costs
+Shower installation costs UK

-But in the meantime, here’s an overview of the different types and costs:
+Here's an overview of the different types of showers and the average costs of installation.

-Electric shower installation costs
+Electric shower installation cost

 From £200 plus labour